yduwcui/ai-gateway/docs/proposals/003-epp-integration-proposal/proposal.md

       messageTimeout: 5s
 ```

-This direction is to reuse the abilities of Envoy Gateway, and generate the Backend and EnvoyExtensionPolicy to deal with the InferencePool
+This direction is to reuse the capabilities of Envoy Gateway and generate the Backend and EnvoyExtensionPolicy to manage the InferencePool.

+But it cannot provide rule-level InferencePool support.
+EnvoyExtensionPolicy can only target `HTTPRoute`/`Gateway`, therefore it cannot support multiple `InferencePool` resources or mixed use `AIServiceBackend` in one AIGatewayRoute.

 ##### EnvoyExtensionServer